DEF CON CTF 2021 ran Friday August 6th through Sunday 8th (CTFTime) and were hybrid, like the rest of DEF CON.

 - RETIRED: Once retired, a service might still be accessible for interested parties, but they will no longer be scored and no flags from them will be accepted.

-King of the Hill challenges also progress through colors, based on the optimality of teams’ solutions, with a minimum of 2 hours on each of Yellow, Orange, and Red.
+King of the Hill challenges all progress through these colors as well, based on the optimality of teams’ solutions, with a minimum of 2 hours on each of Yellow, Orange, and Red.

 Once retired, a service will not be re-activated.
-Note that a game shift may end with active services; playing will resume in the next shift.
-No services will be retired within 2 hours of the start of a competition “shift”.
+Note that a day may end with active services; they will resume in the next shift.
+No services will be retired earlier than 2 hours past the start of a day.

 Score takes into account three factors: